-How accounting choices made by a company will help/hinder our understanding of the core activities of a business is the core essence of our course - Financial Statement Analysis.
-Financial Statement Analysis builds upon Core Introductory Accounting and aims to equip you with the skills to read, analyze and interpret financial statement data to make informed business decisions regarding investment or resource allocation.
-Such skills are required of executives, bankers, analysts, investment managers, and other users of financial information.
+How accounting choices made by a company will help/hinder our understanding of the core activities of a business is the essence of our course - Financial Statement Analysis.
+Financial Statement Analysis builds upon Core Introductory Accounting.
+It aims to equip you with the skills to read, analyze, and interpret financial statement data to make informed business decisions regarding investment or resource allocation.
+Such skills are useful for executives, bankers, analysts, investment managers, and other users of financial information.

-We typically turn to financial information to understand the operational and financial workings of a company.
+We typically turn to financial information to understand the operational and economic workings of a company.
 However, uncovering and translating this information into actionable insights is not always straightforward or easy.
-To help you acquire such knowledge and skills, the course is organized in two parts:
+The course is organized into two parts to help you acquire such knowledge and skills: